Frequently Asked Questions

 4. Incorrect Python interpreter when loading a Conda environment created in JupyterLab

 This is a known bug of Conda.
-One workaround consists in installing at least one package when the environment is created, as show in these examples.
+One workaround consists in installing at least one package when the environment is created, as shown in these examples.
 Another solution is to create a file named .condarc in the $HOME folder, with the following lines of code:

 create_default_packages: